sf-wdi-31/ruby-linked-list/README.md

 Linked lists store sequential (ordered) data in a series of "nodes".
 Each node in a linked list contains some value and a reference or "pointer" to the next node.

+Every linked list has a head, which is just the first node in the list.
+A linked list itself is actually just storing the head node.

 The very last node of a linked list, called the tail, has a null next node because nothing comes after it.
-(Most singly linked lists don't store a tail pointer, but ours is fancy.)
+Most singly linked lists don't store a reference directly to the tail, but it can make some operations smoother.

 <img src="https://cloud.githubusercontent.com/assets/3254910/14589131/8456511c-048f-11e6-9ba3-1069f09591cd.jpg" width="300px" alt="wiggle snake toy">